seanbuscay/rush/README.md

 You should see the message `Hello World` in your terminal.

 See the [Install Guide](http://palantirnet.github.io/rush/html/doc-install-guide.html) for further detail, dependencies, and requirements.

-## Background

-This project originates out of experience using Jenkins (http://jenkins-ci.org/ ) to automate building and testing Drupal projects.

-Beyond its excellent tool set to execute and monitor the results of repeated build jobs, Jenkins is a good tool to automate repetitive workflows for developers.

-For example, if a developer needs to work on a website locally, he or she typically must:

-1. Get the code via a Versions Control System like git
-2. Switch to a branch or tag to work on
-3. Change or add some parameters in settings files to match the development environment
-4. Get the db export
-5. Create a testing db
-6. Import the db snapshot
-7. Create a local host file entry
-8. Restart Apache

-That's eight steps before starting to code.

-Jenkins can automate many of these common developer workflows, using job parameters to let developers simply enter a project name and a branch and then run a Jenkins job to do their repetitive build work for them.

-Like Jenkins, Drush Rush is a tool to run parameterized builds with Drush.
-In most cases the build jobs are a series of core drush commands chained together to complete a full build process with a single command.

 ### A Few Points about Drush Rush Jobs